Corn casserole is a super easy holiday recipe. A box of Jiffy mix is transformed into a creamy corn side dish perfect for Thanksgiving.

 This recipe can be baked at a lower temperature for a longer amount of time if necessary.
 I sometimes have to do that when I am making multiple casseroles for Thanksgiving or Christmas dinners.
 I wish I had multiple ovens, but I don’t, so I manage my holiday meal cooking this way.

-You sure can!
+It sure can!
 Just use a 9 X 13 pan.
 The baking time will be the same.

 Store leftovers covered in the refrigerator for up to 3 days.